openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 Supplying a model is not required, as there is only one model.

 To support the contact closure inputs, CCI channels named *cci[n]* are created with item type Contact and category Switch.
+The VCRX security (Full/Flash) input controls both the cci1 and cci2 channels, while input connections 1 and 2 map to the cci3 and cci4 channels respectively.
-They are marked as Advanced, so they will not be automatically linked to items in the Paper UI's Simple Mode.
+The cci channels are marked as Advanced, so they will not be automatically linked to items in the Paper UI's Simple Mode.
-They present OPEN/CLOSED states but do not accept commands as Contact items are read-only in openHAB.
+They present OPEN/CLOSED states but do not accept commands since Contact items are read-only in openHAB.
 Note that the `autorelease` option **does not** apply to CCI channels.

 Thing configuration file example: